 L.M.Reid is an Irish writer who makes prize-winning Halloween decorations.
 Learn how to make them from scratch at home.

-How to Make a Halloween Candy Tray for Trick-or-Treaters
+How to Make a Scary Halloween Candy Tray for Trick-or-Treat

 In this article, you'll find step-by-step instructions for making a Halloween candy tray so that trick-or-treaters can pick up their own bags of sweets on the big night.
 I have included photos of my process so you too can follow along and make a similar tray out of repurposed objects and purchased supplies.